TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Collisions

-So we fixed some of the problems, we have another one that we need to track down, hashing the name "Carlos" and the name "Clarso" will generate the same hash code.
+We have another problem that we need to track down, Collisions.
+A collision means two different values generating the exact same hash code.

+Let's take an example: hashing the name "Carlos" and the name "Clarso" will generate the same hash code.
 That is because the letters in both names are the same, just arranged differently.
-There is no way to eliminate duplication entirely, but we try to minimize them as much as possible, turn out we can rework our `stringToNumber` function so that it can give us unique hash codes depends on where the letters appear in the name.
+There is no way to eliminate collisions entirely, but we try to minimize them as much as possible, turn out we can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm we can work on this.

 ~~~javascript
 function stringToNumber(string) {